Hulk Hogan Rookie Cards

 The back of the Hulk Hogan 1982 Wrestling All Stars card (#2) card has a horizontal layout.
-The card number is in the upper left corner inside a circle.
-The card has a very simple layout that consists of only text and a few colors with no graphical elements.
-The name “Hulk Hogan” appears at the top of the card and his home city, Venice Beach, California is listed below.
-A bio takes up the middle of the card with copy right information at the bottom.
+The card number is in the upper-left corner inside a circle.
+The card has a very simple layout that consists of only text and a few colors with no graphic elements.
+The name “Hulk Hogan” appears at the top of the card and his home city, Venice Beach, California, is listed below.
+A bio takes up the middle of the card with copyright information at the bottom.

 Hulk Hogan Rookie Card Value

 The Hulk Hogan “rookie” card is one of the most valuable wrestling cards ever made.
 The chart below was pulled from the PSA website on 10/24/2021.
 It shows prices for the Hulk Hogan 1982 Wrestling All Stars card.

 Keep in mind that prices fluctuate.
 While PSA is a great way to find out the value of a card, we recommend going to eBay to see what cards are currently selling for on the world’s most popular auction site.
 Click here to view current auctions for the 1982 Wrestling All Stars Hulk Hogan rookie card #2.